 120 volts, 60Hz.
 American two-pin plugs are generally used.

 Situated just above the equator, the weather in Venezuela is warm and pleasant all year round.
 Depending on altitude the country experiences a humid tropical or alpine climate.
 In most major urban areas, including Caracas, temperatures average between 54°F (12°C) and 77°F (25°C) all year, although it can get significantly hotter.
 Most of the country experiences a rainy season between May and November, making the dry season (December to April) the best time to visit, though the Angel Falls are most impressive towards the end of the wet season.

 Those entering Venezuela on a visa require a passport valid for at least six months.
 Tourist Entry Cards are issued free of charge by air carriers allowing for a stay of up to 90 days and are essential for entry into Venezuela.
 Visitors must have return tickets or tickets for onward travel as well as all documents required for the next destination and sufficient funds.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.